 But if you have bad credit, your choices will be severely limited.

 To find out where you stand, you have several choices.
 An increasing number of credit card issuers give out credit scores for free.
-With Discover Scorecard, anyone – you don’t have to be a Discover customer – can get his or her FICO score for free.
-Or you can register with CreditCards.com to gain free access to your VantageScore, which is the other big credit scoring company.
+And Discover and Capital One each offer free credit score services, neither of which requires you to be a customer.

 Checking your credit score or credit report does not count against you.